Don’t Brush Off Email Privacy

 Many comment that they don’t know where to find the BCc: in their email programs.
 There’s an article for that…

-However, for other software and web-based sites, do a quick search for BCc: in the help area or check your software provider’s online knowledge base, so you know where and how to use the BCc: on future group mailings.
+However, for other software and web-based sites, quickly search for BCc: in the help area or check your software provider’s online knowledge base so you know where and how to use the BCc: on future group mailings.